-The Company's participation as of 31 December 2021 and 31 December 2020 is composed of a 100 per cent interest in the issued non-voting participating share capital of the Overseas Subsidiary.
+The Company's participation as of 31 December 2022 and 31 December 2021 is composed of a 100 per cent interest in the issued non-voting participating share capital of the Overseas Subsidiary.
 Where a dividend distribution has been approved by a subsidiary, the participation income from the subsidiary is recognised based on an economic standpoint, i.e. at the same time as the corresponding liability is recorded in the subsidiary.
-Further information in note 1 of the consolidated financial statement.
+Further information is in note one of the consolidated financial statement.